-Before you read my story, I want to say that if you are struggling with postpartum depression, please reach out to some one who can help.
+Before you read my story, I want to say that if you are struggling with postpartum depression, take this quiz now and make sure you get support.
 Whether it be your doctor, midwife, a mental health professional, family member, or trusted friend.
 You can even e-mail me.
 Please get the help and support you need to start feeling better.
 Don’t believe the lies that postpartum depression tells you.

 This is a post that I have struggled writing.
 I have started and stopped so many times.
 I don’t usually get into deeply personal topics on this blog.
 But postpartum depression has been such a taboo topic in our country and I think it’s time to change that.
 More women are shedding light on this subject and sharing their stories.
 This is mine.